CISSP-Study-Resources

 • Risk Deterrence: deterrence is the process of implementing deterrents for would-be violators of security and policy

-• the goal is to convince a threat agent not to attack;
+• the goal is to convince a threat agent not to attack

 • e.g. implementing auditing, security cameras, and warning banners; using security guards

-• Risk Avoidance: determining that the impact or likelihood of a specific risk is too greate to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
+• Risk Avoidance: determining that the impact or likelihood of a specific risk is too great to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option

 • Risk Acceptance: the result after a cost/benefit analysis determines that countermeasure costs would outweigh the possible cost of loss due to a risk